MohmmedAshraf/laravel-translations/README.md

 ### Usage

-Import your translations using the following command.
+To import your translations, run the following command:

 ```bash
 php artisan translations:import
 ```

-If you want to import & overwrite all your previous translations, use the following command.
+To import and overwrite all previous translations, use the following command:

 ```bash
 php artisan translations:import --fresh
 ```

-Then you can access the translations UI, you can visit the `/translations` in your browser, but first you need to login to your application if it's a production environment, and you can define who can access the translations UI in the configuration file, see for more details [Authorization](#authorization).
+To access the translations UI, visit /translations in your browser.
+If you are using a production environment, you will need to login to your application before accessing the translations UI.

+You can customize the authorization gate in the configuration file to control access to the translations UI in non-local environments.
+For more information, see for more details [Authorization](#authorization).

 #### Exporting Translations

-You can export your translations using the following command.
+To export your translations, run the following command:

 ```bash
 php artisan translations:export